0Ogaga/NDU-OS/docs/DEVELOPMENT_LOG.md

 # NDU-OS: Comprehensive Development Log

-This document serves as the master index for all project phases, documenting decisions, challenges, and lessons learned chronologically. **Click on any phase title (technical focus) below to view the detailed log.**
+This document serves as the master index for all project phases, documenting decisions, challenges, and lessons learned chronologically. **Click on any phase title (technical focus) below to view the detailed log.** Please note that, the steps and ideas documented are as a result of overcoming different challenges (although not explicitly mentioned).

 ---